xavarius/the-blog/_posts/2022-12-06-mobile-devops-blueprint-jumpstart-into-android-ui-testing-workflow-on-bitrise-ci.md

 ```
 And more, and more, and more.

-You can compare what I have shown you with the official documentation from Github.
+You can compare what I have shown you with the official documentation on Github.
 In this case for [the UI testing step](https://github.com/bitrise-steplib/steps-virtual-device-testing-for-android/blob/master/step.yml).
 It’s way better than website documentation.

 We’re finally at the end.
 Now, you can use provided a blueprint and run your test suite in minutes via Bitrise.
 Happy coding!